mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

   * The rate (percentage) at which Telemetry-Enabled Servers leave the platform (churn) or disable telemetry within a given number of days since the server's first telemetry active date.
   * Typically (as of 4/15/20), 75-80% of new, Telemetry-Enabled Servers churn within the first 7 days of their first telemetry active date.

-### Server Considerations
+#### Server Considerations

-TEDAS only measures the count of active production servers.
-The Mattermost.server\_daily\_details table is used to calculate TEDAS and only contains production servers.
+TES only measures the count of active production servers.
+The Mattermost.server\_daily\_details table is used to calculate TES and only contains production servers.
 Mattermost.server\_daily\_details is derived from the `Events.security` table.

 The `Events.security` table logs all server responses to Mattermost's call to collect telemetry data.
 The Server type responses include test, development, and production servers.
 Conditional logic is used to filter out non-production servers from the `Events.security` table and insert them into the Mattermost.server\_daily\_details table.